Co-curricular Program

 Sport

-From before school sport training at both campuses, inter-school competitive sport from Year 5 - 12 and fitness sessions in the Senior School gym, there are plenty of opportunities for students to be active and try new sports at King David.
+From before school sport training at both campuses, inter-school competitive sport from Years 5 - 12 and fitness sessions in the Magid Campus gym, there are plenty of opportunities for students to be active and try new sports at King David.
 As part of our Wellbeing program, students also participate in mindfulness and yoga to give them skills that assist not only with academic study but for life.

 Music & Performing Arts

 Our Instrumental Music Program is offered from Prep - Year 12 in a wide variety of instruments.
 Students receive individual tuition, belong to an ensemble, and perform in our soirees and concerts.
 Students also have the opportunity to join in School productions.
 In the Junior School, all students are involved in productions.
-In the Senior School, students can elect to join in each year.
+In the Middle and Senior Schools, students can elect to join in each year.

 Kinor David